 Forest Hills Boy Scouts Troop No. 1 meets each Friday night in the Social Room of the church.
-The Scouts are busy collecting used magazines, in order that by their sale they may be able to contribute something to some worthy charity yet to be decided upon.
+The Scouts are busy collecting used magazines, in order that by their sale they may be able to contribute something to some worthy The Scouts are charity yet to be decided upon.